 Yep, that’s me.
-A 30-something, Boston-based editor and freelance writer who took a break from the media world to work on an oyster farm for 18 months.
-In 2009, I somehow convinced Skip Bennett and the growers at Island Creek Oysters in Duxbury, MA to let a completely unprepared, aquaculture-illiterate food and lifestyle writer work for them to learn the business of bivalves.
+A 30-something, Nashville-based editor and freelance writer.
+In 2009, while living in Boston, I took a break from the media world to work on an oyster farm for 18 months.
+I somehow convinced Skip Bennett and the growers at Island Creek Oysters in Duxbury, MA to let a completely unprepared, aquaculture-illiterate food and lifestyle writer work for them to learn the business of bivalves.

 The Plan: Ditch the cushy, work-at-home gig as Boston editor of DailyCandy.com.
 Lose the wardrobe.
 Give up sleeping in.
 Pick up a job as a farm hand.
 Dig in the mud, plant and harvest oysters.
 Play in the water when it’s warm.
 Play in the water when it’s really f*ing cold.
 Watch an oyster grow.
 Follow it from farm to table.
 Learn about farmers and the business of food.
 Pick up valuable life lessons along the way.